ComScore

 GettyImages 74291885 1

 Purple Rain is what officially catapulted Prince to mega-superstar status with its legendary songs and accompanying movie.
-It was also the era that would forever associate Prince with the color purple.
+It was also this era that people would forever begin associating Prince with the color purple.
 No other artist can claim purple as their identity now, and nobody will ever forget the many different variations of his glittery purple sequin jacket.

 Leave it to Prince to go in a completely different direction than expected.
-By the time 1986 rolled around, Prince was far removed from his Purple Rain persona, making it clear that he didn’t want to get stuck in a cycle where he was doing the same thing over and over again.
-For his Parade tour and album, Prince took on a smooth, suave modern-day 1950s look, ditching his rockstar outfits for oversized suits, and switching the jerry curl to a slicked-back shortcut.
+By the time 1986 rolled around, the then 28-year-old was far removed from his Purple Rain persona, making it clear that he didn’t want to get stuck in a cycle where he was doing the same thing over and over again.
+For his Parade tour and album, Prince took on a smooth, suave modern-day 1950s look, ditching his rockstar outfits for oversized suits, and switching the jerry curl to a slicked-back short haircut.

 GettyImages 106625002

-The 1950s look, however, didn’t last very long, as Prince opted for a “nerdy rockstar” style to go along with the release of his latest album Sign ‘o’ The Times.
+The 1950s look, however, didn’t last very long, as Prince opted for a “nerdy rockstar” style to go along with the release of his newest album Sign ‘o’ The Times, which was released in 1987.

 GettyImages 96569631